ace-wg/ace-dtls-profile/draft-gerdes-ace-dtls-authorize.md

 and RS, or a key identifier that can be used by RS to lookup the session key.

-Instead of the `COSE_Key` object, AS MAY include a `COSE_KDF_Context` object to enable RS to calculate the session key from the Access Token.
-The `COSE_KDF_Context` MUST contain a `PartyUInfo` field carrying a nonce that has been used by AS to construct the session key.
+Instead of the `COSE_Key` object, AS MAY include a `COSE_Encrypt` structure to enable RS to calculate the session key from the Access Token.
+The `COSE_Encrypt` structure MUST use the *Direct Key with KDF* method as described in [Section 12.1.2 of draft-ietf-cose-msg](https://tools.ietf.org/html/draft-ietf-cose-msg-23#section-12.1.2).
+The AS MUST include a Context information structure carrying a PartyU `nonce` parameter carrying the nonce that has been used by AS to construct the session key.

 This specification mandates that at least the key derivation algorithm `HKDF SHA-256` as defined in {{I-D.ietf-cose-msg}} MUST be supported.
-This key derivation function is the default when no `AlgorithmID` field is included in the `COSE_KDF_Context` object.
+This key derivation function is the default when no `alg` field is included in the `COSE_Encrypt` structure for RS.

 ## Updating Authorization Information